janbrrr/dndj-discord/README.md

 Run the example by typing `python start_bot.py "examples/death_house/config.yaml"`.
 Make sure to join a voice channel in discord and type `!start` in a channel that the bot can see to start the server (type `!stop` to stop it).
-The bot will now join your voice channel.
+The bot will now join your voice channel and download the music from YouTube.

+Note that you may need to clear the cache directory (`/.dndj_cache`/) if disk space becomes an issue.
+You can use the `!clear` bot command to delete all downloads.

 Now you can visit `127.0.0.1:8080` in your browser and start playing around.
 It is an example configuration for running (a variation of)
 [Death House](https://media.wizards.com/2016/downloads/DND/Curse%20of%20Strahd%20Introductory%20Adventure.pdf).